Pylons/pyramid/docs/narr/muchadoabouttraversal.rst

    single: traversal overview

-Believe it or not, if you understand how serving files from a file system works,you understand traversal.
+Believe it or not, if you understand how serving files from a file system works, you understand traversal.
 And if you understand that a server might do something different based on what type of file a given request specifies, then you understand view lookup.